St Erth railway station: Platform layout

 Because the main line is on a falling gradient towards Hayle, at the buffer stop end of platform 3 a few steps are needed to connect platforms 2 and 3 but at the east end they are nearly level.
 Standing at this end of the station the line to St Ives curves away to the left over Western Growers Crossing towards the covered way beneath the A30 road.
 The Cornish Main Line towards Hayle drops gently to the right with the signal box situated between the two.
 The Down Sidings on the right of the main line are level and so are higher than the main line at the far end.
 In 2022, platform 3 was extended by 6 m to allow it to accommodate a train with five carriages.

+There is a crossover at the west end of the station which makes platform 2 a bi-directional platform.
+Trains arriving at platform 1 are able to shunt to platform 2 using this crossover if a service is unable to continue to Penzance, or trains arriving at platform 2 from the Penzance direction can also use the crossover to connect back to the down line and into that direction again.
+This is used by the few St Ives a day trains that extend to Penzance.